19 Tips for a Positive C-Section Birth Experience - Baby Chick

 2. Get Breastfeeding Help

 You just had a baby (and surgery), so you must get as much rest as possible in the hospital.
-(Essentially, try to sleep when baby sleeps.)
+Try to rest whenever you have the opportunity.
 You also want to start moving slowly as soon as the anesthesia wears off.
 Move your legs, and once you’re allowed, start walking around to help prevent blood clots.
-Motion helps get your bowels going and your recovery and eliminates the gas from your abdominal surgery.14 Just make sure you don’t overdo it and push yourself too hard!
+Motion helps get your bowels moving, aids your recovery, and helps eliminate gas after your abdominal surgery.14 Just make sure you don’t overdo it and push yourself too hard!

 4. Have Extra Help at Home